 Talking to your child about alcohol

-Honest, open conversations about alcohol can keep your kids safe.
-Here’s how to do it
+Honest, open conversations about alcohol can help keep your kids safe.
+Here’s how to do it.

 Knowing when and how to talk to your children about alcohol isn’t always easy.
 But being able to have open, honest conversations about the part alcohol plays in their life and the world around them can help to keep them healthy, happy and safe.